molecule/molecule.github.io/index.md

         content: I won the <a href="http://bcnm.berkeley.edu/news-research/2956/molly-nicholas-receives-snap-fellowship">Snap Research fellowship!!</a> I'm truly flabbergasted and so honoured.
         date: 4 Feb 2019
     -
         content: I'm a finalist for the Snap fellowship!!!
-So excited and honored!!!
+So excited and honoured!!!
         date: 31 Jan 2019
     -
         content: Joined a theatre class where we work on a production with the amazing Stan Lai.